U.S. flag An official website of the United States government.

 The ESA regulates the conservation of endangered or threatened species and their ecosystems.
 Under Section 7(a)(2), federal agencies must ensure that their actions are not likely to jeopardize ESA-listed species or damage designated critical habitat.
 Federal agencies must consult with USFWS and NMFS when an action may affect a protected species or critical habitat.
 The consultation process is initiated by the preparation of a Biological Assessment (BA).

-NOS intends that the Draft PEIS serve as a BA.
-NOS initiated consultation with NMFS OPR and USFWS under Section 7 of the ESA.
-Through the ESA consultation process, NOS developed additional mitigation measures to minimize impacts to sensitive species which have been incorporated into appropriate resource sections and are listed in Appendix D of the Final PEIS.
-For NOS projects being proposed in freshwater, an ESA species list will be requested from the USFWS Information for Planning and Consultation (IPaC) report system.
-From this information, NOS will determine if any ESA-listed species are present in a proposed project area that have not already been addressed in this Final PEIS and therefore, not in the programmatic ESA consultation.
+The Draft PEIS also serves as a BA.
+NOS consulted with NMFS OPR and USFWS under Section 7 of the ESA.
+Through the ESA consultation process, NOS developed additional mitigation measures to minimize impacts to sensitive species; they have been incorporated into appropriate resource section analyses and are listed in Appendix D of the Final PEIS.
+For NOS projects proposed in freshwater, an ESA species list will be generated from the USFWS Information for Planning and Consultation (IPaC) report system.
+From this information, NOS will determine if any ESA-listed species are present in a proposed project area that have not already been addressed in the Final PEIS and therefore, not part of the programmatic ESA consultation.
 If any such species are identified, NOS will consider possible impacts to ESA-listed species in the context of that specific project.
 If appropriate, NOS will then initiate a Section 7 consultation with the appropriate USFWS field office(s).

 Jurisdiction: NMFS